-At the top of this page, we feature two local coats-of–arms which are important to our history and to our present life.
-On the left is the insignia of the former, “Haydock Council “and on the right, that of the current St Helens Council which is very supportive of our activities and has provided generous funding for the purchase of music over the years.
+The two coats-of–arms featured alongside our title represent our history and our present life.
+On the left is the insignia of the former, “Haydock Council “and on the right, that of St Helens Council which is very supportive of our activities and has provided generous funding over the years.

 Our web-site always shows up to date information about Haydock MVC’s activities and people.
 Please contact us if you would like to know more.
 Some of the images allow for a fly-out enlargement by hovering the mouse over the image.
 Simply move away to return to text.